-Check Valve Replacement - Portable Compressors
+Check Valve - Replacement

 Risk of personal injury.
 Mainfold assembly contains compressed air which can be hazardous.
 Manifold gets hot during operation.

+Before servicing:
-Before servicing: •Unplug or disconnect electrical supply to compressor. •Bleed tank of pressure. •Allow compressor to cool.

-- 1. Release all air pressure from air tank and unplug outfit. - 2.
+- •Unplug or disconnect electrical supply to compressor. - ·Bleed tank of pressure. - •Allow compressor to cool. - Release all air pressure from air tank and unplug outfit. - 2.
 Remove console cover. - 3.
-Loosen lower outlet tube nuts that secure outlet tubes to the upper manifold section. - 4.
+Loosen lower outlet tube nut that secures outlet tube to the upper manifold section. - 4.
 Remove the six screws securing the upper manifold section to the lower section. - 5.
-Lift upper manifold assembly and invert so that the flapper valve and o-ring are exposed. - Remove the two small screws securing the flapper valve and restrictor. - 7.
-Replace flapper valve and re-assemble restrictor and two screws. - Assemble upper manifold assembly to the lower section.
+Lift upper manifold assembly and invert so that the flapper valve and o-ring are exposed. - 6.
+Remove the two small screws securing the flapper valve and restrictor. - 7.
+Replace flapper valve and re-assemble restrictor and two screws. - 8.
+Assemble upper manifold assembly to the lower section.
 Make sure the o-ring is retained in the upper section as it is inverted and the outlet tube slides into the upper section.
 Tighten six screws. - 9.
-Tighten lower outfit tube nuts. - 10.
-Replace console cover.
+Tighten the lower outlet tube nut.

+10. Replace console cover.